ferdinandvanwyk/pyfilm/README.md

     sudo apt-get install libpng12-dev libav-tools

+For OSX using the Brew package manager, these can be installed via:

+    brew install libpng ffmpeg

 `pyfilm` will automatically check which of these is installed on your system.

 Refer to [this](http://matplotlib.org/faq/usage_faq.html#what-is-a-backend)